stasemsoft/FontysICT-sem1/docs/workshops/conway/readme.md

 ![](figures/1g3_o_02.gif "example")

-Kijk ter introductie de uitleg wat the Game of Life is:
+As an introduction, watch the explanation of what the Game of Life is:
 [https://www.youtube.com/watch?v=ouipbDkwHWA](https://www.youtube.com/watch?v=ouipbDkwHWA)

-Professor John Conway, de ontwikkelaar van de Game of Life, is in april 2020 gestorven aan Covid-19.
+Professor John Conway, developer of the Game of Life, died of Covid-19 in April 2020.

-Hoewel de regels heel simpel zijn kun je er complexe dingen mee bouwen.
+Although the rules are very simple, you can build complex things with it.

 ![](figures/Galaxy_Conways_Game_of_Life.gif "galaxy")

-Als je echt los wilt gaan kan dat natuurlijk.
+If you really want to go wild, of course you can.

 ![](figures/Conway_Game_of_Life_Trefoil_Knot.gif "knot")

-In de workshop kijken we naar een simpele variant:
+In the workshop we look at a simple variation:
-1-dimensionaal.
+1-dimensional.

-De omschrijving:
+The description:
 `The evolution rule is based on a five-cell neighborhood, YYXYY, where the next generation of the center cell X depends on its own state and those of the four Y cells.
 The rule is: (1) a cell is born if it has 2 or 3 Y-neighbors alive, and (2) a living cell survives if it has 2 or 4 Y-neighbors.`

-Gegeven een array of string van bits kunnen we een volgende generatie berekenen.
+Given an array or string of bits, we can calculate a next generation.

-Regels:
+Rules:
-- buren: 2 cellen links en 2 rechts van huidige positie.
+- neighbors: 2 cells to the left and 2 to the right of current position.
-- 0 wordt 1 als er 2 of 3 buren 1 zijn, blijft 0 anders.
+- 0 becomes 1 if there are 2 or 3 neighbors 1, remains 0 otherwise.
-- 1 blijft 1 als er 2 of 4 buren 1 zijn, wordt 0 anders.
+- 1 remains 1 if 2 or 4 neighbors are 1, 0 becomes different.

-Beginnend met de string:
+Starting with the string:

-'000000010111111000000', krijgen we als volgende generatie:
+'000000010111111000000', the next generations are:

-'000000001001101100000', daarna wordt het:
+'000000001001101100000', after that:

-'000000000110101010000', dan
+'000000000110101010000', than

-'000000001011111100000' en zo voort.
+'000000001011111100000' and so on.

-Het ziet er wat leuker uit als je bijvoorbeeld met spatie en 'X' werkt:
+It looks a little nicer if you work with space and "X," for example:

 "       X XXXXXX      "